 While closing a deal within a week of becoming interested in real estate is a possibility, especially with the use of creative financing, it is not without its risks.
 Shannon said that she ended up losing the property after two years.
 And, due to a lack of experience and education, Theo had a nightmarish experience on his first deal.
-Fortunately, that didn’t stop them from as they are both still active investors to this day.
+Fortunately, that didn’t stop them from continuing, as they are both still active investors to this day.

 1 Week to 1 Month

 Two more investors had their first real estate investment deal under contract between 1 week and 1 month of becoming interested in real estate.
 Dan MacDuffie bought his first fix-and-flip project within 14 days, and Adam Adams acquired his first deal for only $100 within three weeks.
 Reach out to Adam on the Best Ever Community to learn how he was able to accomplish such a feat, as well as how to get your first real estate deal!